Wildlife Control & Removal

 - $50.00 off initial pest control service

-Common Wildlife Problems in Santa Fe, NM
+Common Wildlife Problems in Santa Fe, New Mexico

 Rock squirrels in Santa Fe cause several problems with their digging.
 By burrowing beneath sidewalks and buildings, the rodents can lead to costly structural damage.
 In addition, a squirrel will unearth flowers, vegetables, and newly planted seeds while looking for meals.